List of the Beatles' instruments: Guitars

 Lennon and Harrison both purchased Epiphone Casinos in the spring of 1966.
 Paul McCartney acquired his Casino in 1964.
-They were used extensively in the recording of the Revolver album and continued to be used throughout their remaining years along with other instruments.
+They were used extensively by John and Paul during the recording of the Revolver album and continued to be used throughout their remaining years along with other instruments by John and Paul.
 Lennon extensively used his Casino as can be witnessed in the film of their final concert at Candlestick Park in 1966, as well as in the Let it Be film when playing in their studio in London.
 Lennon's Casino was double-tracked to get sufficient distortion to satisfy Lennon in the intro to Revolution.
 Although they purchased the guitars with sunburst finishes, both Harrison and Lennon later stripped the finishes off the guitars, claiming it allowed the guitars to "breathe" better.
 Lennon's stripped-down Casino can be seen in video footage of the famous rooftop concert.
 Lennon used a Casino almost exclusively from 1966 until the group's break-up and he is even seen with it during the sessions for his Imagine album.

 Paul McCartney's electric guitar parts (solos on "Ticket to Ride", "Another Girl", "Taxman", "Drive My Car", "Carry That Weight" and "Good Morning Good Morning" to name a few) were chiefly performed on his own Epiphone Casino or sunburst Fender Esquire.
 For recordings with acoustic parts played by McCartney ("Yesterday"), he favoured a 1964 Epiphone Texan FT-79.
 In 1968, he started using a D-28 from C. F. Martin & Company.